varigence/docs/bimlflex/trial-process/_overview.md

 The trial is an on-premises installation and uses a local installation of BimlFlex and BimlStudio for development.
 It requires Sql Server 2016 for hosting databases and uses Ssis for the ETL process.

 The trial supports 2 architectures:

 - a 2 layer approach with staging and a data mart layer
 - a 3 layer approach with a staging, data vault and a data mart layer.

 both architectures uses a staging layer with both a transient staging database and a persistent staging (archive) database. both architectures have an analyst-facing dimensional model.
 The addition of the Data Vault layer illustrates how BimlFlex allows the acceleration and creation of an integration layer that allows cross-system integration on business keys.

-For the trial the following is needed
+For the trial the following is needed:

 - Sql Server 2016 installation with Sql Server engine and Ssis/Integration services
 - Windows-based development machine for local installation of BimlStudio and BimlFlex
 - Excel 2013-2016 for managing and modelling metadata